-Review the The health carrier's shall demonstrate the method by which it makes for providing available to any current or potential participant, beneficiary, or contracting provider upon request the medical necessity criteria used to make mental health or substance use disorder determinations medical necessity determinations (45 CFR §
+The health carrier shall demonstrate the method by which it makes available to any current or potential participant, beneficiary, or contracting provider upon request the medical necessity criteria used to make mental health or substance use disorder medical necessity determinations (45 CFR § 146.136(d)(1)).

-146.136(d)(1)).
 This shall include a reporting of how the health carrier ensures prompt release of the criteria upon request.

-Review the The health carrier's letters shall demonstrate that it provides providing the reason for any denial of reimbursement for mental health or substance use disorder benefits and verify that the letters are dated within 30 days of the request (45 CFR § 146.136(d)(2)).
+The health carrier shall demonstrate that it provides the reason for any denial of reimbursement for mental health or substance use disorder benefits (45 CFR § 146.136(d)(2)).
 This shall include a reporting of how the health carrier ensures prompt delivery of the reason for the denial to the beneficiary.

-Review the The health carrier's shall demonstrate its method policy & procedure for responding promptly to requests for all documents, records and other information relevant to the claimant's claim for benefits after an adverse benefit determination, including medical necessity criteria and disclosures referenced above (45 CFR § 146.136(d)(3)).
-This shall include the health carrier's protocol for ensuring that it discloses medical necessity criteria for both medical/surgical benefits and mental health and substance use disorder benefits, as well as disclosures pertaining to the processes, strategies, evidentiary standards and other factors the health carrier used to apply a NQTL with respect to medical/surgical benefits and mental health or substance use disorder benefits under the plan, when those specific items are requested.
+The health carrier shall demonstrate its method for responding to requests for all documents, records and other information relevant to the claimant's claim for benefits after an adverse benefit determination (45 CFR § 146.136(d)(3)).
+This shall include the health carrier's protocol for ensuring that it discloses medical necessity criteria for both medical/ surgical benefits and mental health and substance use disorder benefits, as well as disclosures pertaining to the processes, strategies, evidentiary standards and other factors the health carrier used to apply a NQTL with respect to medical/ surgical benefits and mental health or substance use disorder benefits and mental health or substance use disorder benefits under the plan, when those specific items are requested.
 This shall also include a reporting of how the health carrier ensures prompt disclosure of all information requested.

-Document that the The health carrier's must demonstrate that all claims processing and disclosure regarding adverse benefit determinations complies with the federal claims and appeals regulations- (45 CFR § 147.136).
+The carrier must demonstrate that all claims processing and disclosure regarding adverse benefit determinations complies with the federal claims and appeals regulations.
+(45 CFR § 147.136)